Jimmy-b36/indeed-job-finder/readme.md

 ## Known issues

+- Prone to timeouts if there are too many jobs as the script is having to click on each one to read the description.
+I have added an exception to timeouts to try and avoid this but it is not perfect.
 - If the script does not work right away try closing the window and running it again.
 It may be that the page has not loaded yet.

 ### Credit to this repo for the base code: